[BUG] Segmentation fault ruby 1.9.2p0 (2010-08-18) [i386-mingw32]

 Proceed to removal in case you're not using them or follow the instructions I provided before.

-#6 Updated by Rama Mahendravada about 3 years ago
+#6 Updated by mahendravadar (Rama Mahendravada) over 7 years ago

 As mentioned I am very new to the ROR, please ask me specific questions so that I can provide you the required data.

 - Uninstalled the mysql2. (which was installed in the ruby directory, we are not using it)

 - Mysql version : mysql-5.0.83-win32